 Cracked, Dry, or Hydrophobic Soil

-Checking the soil is a good way to see if your peony is being underwatered.
+Checking the soil is an excellent way to see if your peony is being underwatered.
 If the soil looks cracked or dry, the plant probably isn’t getting enough water.
 Give the peony a couple of inches of water to rehydrate the soil.

-If you live in a dry climate, you can help the soil retain more water by applying mulch.
+If you live in a dry climate, applying mulch can help the soil retain more water.
 Add a couple of inches of compost or other organic matter.
 This helps prevent too much moisture from evaporating around the peony.

 Weak Flower Growth

 Peonies are grown for their brief but spectacular flowers.
-If your peony is producing small, weak flowers, it may not be receiving enough water.
+If your peony produces small, weak flowers, it may not receive enough water.
 Adopt a regular watering schedule and provide a dose of diluted fertilizer to try and stimulate flower growth.